DanielOrourke02/Discord-Template/README.md

 - `/button` - Sends back an interactive button. (disord.ui)

-## Looking for a more complex bot?
+# Looking for an all in one bot?

 Check out my all in one bot!
 Includes a very sophisticated economy game and much more!
 [CLICK HERE](https://github.com/DanielJones02/Echo)